redis/redis-om-dotnet/docfx_project/articles/intro.md

 # Getting Started

-Redis OM is designed to make using Redis easier for .NET developers, so naturally the first question one might ask is how would you use it to connect to Redis?
+Redis OM is designed to make using Redis easier for .NET developers, so naturally the first question one might ask is where to start?

+## Prerequisites

+* A .NET Standard 2.0 compatible version of .NET.
+This means that all .NET Framework versions 4.6.1+, .NET Core 2.0+ and .NET 5+ will work with Redis OM .NET.
+* An IDE for writing .NET, Visual Studio, Rider, VS Code will all work.

+## Installation

+To install Redis OM .NET all you need to do is add the [`Redis.OM`](https://www.nuget.org/packages/Redis.OM/) NuGet package to your project.
+This can be done by running `dotnet add package Redis.OM`

+## Connecting to Redis.

+The next major step for getting started with Redis OM .NET is to connect to Redis.

 The Redis OM library is an abstraction above a lower level (closer to Redis) library—[StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis)—which it uses to manage connections to Redis.
 That is however, an implementation detail which should not be a concern to the user. `RedisConnectionProvider` class contains the connection logic, and provides for connections to Redis.
 The RedisConnectionProvider should only be initialized once in your app's lifetime.